Pylons/pyramid/docs/narr/security.rst

-This injects an instance of the ``repoze.bfg.authentication.RemoteUserAuthenticationPolicy`` as the :term:`authentication policy`.
+This injects an instance of the ``repoze.bfg.authentication.RemoteUserAuthenticationPolicy`` as the :term:`authentication policy` used by this application.
 It is possible to use a different authentication policy.  :mod:`repoze.bfg` ships with a few prechewed authentication policies that should prove useful (see :ref:`authentication_policies_api_section`).
-It is also possible to construct your own authentication policy.
-Any instance which implements the interface defined in ``repoze.bfg.interfaces.IAuthenticationPolicy`` can be used.
+It is also possible to construct your own authentication policy: see :ref:`creating_an_authentication_policy`.

+When you pass any ``authentication_policy`` argument to the ``make_app`` function, and you don't also pass an ``authorization_policy`` argument you are instructing BFG to use the *default* :term:`authorization policy`.
+The default authorization policy compares :term:`ACL` information attached to :term:`context` objects against the information rovided by the authentication policy.
+See :ref:`authorization_policies_api_section` for the details of the default authorization policy.

-It's not common, but it is also possible to change the default :term:`authorization policy` (to use some other persistent authorization mechanism other than ACLs).
-To do so, pass an object which implements the ``repoze.bfg.interfaces.IAuthorizationPolicy``) to ``make_app`` as the ``authorization_policy`` value.
+.. note:: It's not common, but it is also possible for a developer to change the :term:`authorization policy` used by a :mod:`repoze.bfg` application.
+See :ref:`creating_an_authorization_policy`.
-:mod:`repoze.who` ships with only one.
-See :ref:`authorization_policies_api_section` for the details of the ACL authorization policy which is the default

 Protecting Views with Permissions
 ---------------------------------